 \subsection{Neural Network Symmetries}

-Neurons in a hidden layer have no inherent order, leading to permutation symmetry~\cite{hecht1990algebraic} in neural networks.
-This means that swapping neurons and adjusting weight matrices accordingly does not change a network’s function.
-Another form of symmetry is scaling symmetry~\cite{chen1993geometry}, including sign flips (multiplying all incoming and outgoing weights by -1) in \texttt{tanh} activations.
+Neurons in a hidden layer have no inherent order, leading to permutation symmetry~\citep{hecht1990algebraic} in neural networks: swapping neurons and adjusting weight matrices accordingly does not change a network’s function.
+Another symmetry is scaling symmetry~\citep{chen1993geometry}, including sign flips (multiplying all incoming and outgoing weights by -1) in \texttt{tanh} activations.
 Both G.pt and Hyper-Representations leverage permutation symmetry to augment weight data during training.